 - He never stands by me.

-- We sometimes play in that ground.
+- We sometimes play on that ground.

 - You always forget your wallet.

-- Every week end I have holiday.
+- Every weekend I have a holiday.

 Future action plans

 Simple Present Tense is used to tell about future action plans; as,

 - The bus passes in the morning at 6 o’clock.

 - He arrives tomorrow.

 We use Simple Present Tense to give instructions; as,

 - Stay here and wait for bus no.34.